Shuoyu-Yang/shuoyu-yang.github.io/_pages/about.md

   - /about.html
 ---
 ## Biography
 I am a Ph.D.
-Student at xxx for AI Security and Privacy.
+Student at Harbin Institute of Technology for AI Security and Privacy.